A simple GPU implementation of spectral-element methods for solving 3D Poisson type equations on rectangular domains and its applications: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have discussed a simple MATLAB 2023 implementation for accelerating high order methods on GPUs.
 For large enough 3D problems, a speed-up of at least 60 can be achieved on Nvidia A100.
 In particular, solving a 3D Poisson type equation with one billion DoFs costs only 0.8 second for $Q^k$ spectral-element method.
+As examples of applications, we applied this fast solver to solve a linear (time-independent) Schr\"odinger equation and a nonlinear (time-dependent) Cahn-Hilliard equation in three-dimension. { We expect the proposed simple implementation to have the same performance for any problem with similar tensor product structure, e.g., exponential time differencing and spectral fractional Laplacians. }